 You’ll stay legal.

 In some situations, you may be legally obligated to secure your customers’ data.
-In New York, for example, certain businesses must follow the NYDFS Cybersecurity Regulation, requiring local companies to implement infrastructure protecting from cybersecurity threats.
+In New York, for example, certain businesses must follow the NYDFS Cybersecurity Regulation, requiring local companies to implement infrastructure protection from cybersecurity threats.

 According to the National Conference of State Legislatures, at least 15 states have similar data security laws.
 Find your state’s regulations here.
 If you do business abroad, you’ll also need to familiarize yourself with those countries’ laws.
 For instance, Europe’s General Data Protection Regulation (GDPR), the world’s strongest data protection law, dictates how businesses can handle European customer information.